 YouTube Service for 12th July - service led by Rev Peter Clark, with the address from Student Deacon Janet Amey, prayers by Melanie Buckland and music from Heather Reed.

 YouTube Service for 5th July - service and sermon from Rev Peter Clark, reading from Gill Bumphrey, prayers read by Sue Clark and music from Heather Reed and John Bell

 YouTube Service for 28th June - service and sermon from Debs Brazier, prayers from Flora Stewart, art from Marilyn March, readings from Matthew Reed and music from Heather Reed and Rev. Pete Brazier

 You may also like to watch this Service for Sunday 5th July, created by a team based at Bridport United Church and operating under the name of Soul Space.
 This service is part of a series using the Methodist Bible Month material, based upon the book of Ruth.

 Members may wish to access the national Methodist Church resources, which include downloadable service sheets for use at any time in your own home, as well as links for live streamed services and prayers at specific times.
 They also provide links to more general online resources for use during the week through ROOTS.
 The national URC Church has also produced an extensive list of churches across the country offering live streaming acts of worship, sermons as podcasts or audio files, or offering recordings of services for people who are unable to access church.

-The programme for Sixth of Easter, broadcast on 17 May, came from St David's Cathedral
+The programme for Trinity Sunday, broadcast on 7 June, came from St David's Cathedral